 During the reporting period, noise was generated by operational activities, movement of heavy vehicles and delivery trucks leaving and entering site.

-Noise monitoring is completed annually at noise monitoring locations shown together with the relevant location criteria in Table 5-23.
+Random noise monitoring is conducted by BHO Environmental staff to monitor project noise emissions.
+Attended noise monitoring is completed annually by consultants at noise monitoring locations shown together with the relevant location criteria in Error!
+Reference source not found..